makersacademy/bowling-challenge/README.md

 - No setup is required
 - Clone the directory
-- Open `src/bowling.html` and play. (`browserify` has been used in standalone moded to bundle the required javascript)
+- Open `src/bowling.html` and play. (`browserify` has been used in standalone mode to bundle the required javascript)

 **As a developer: **